“Don’t worry about failures, worry about the chances you miss when you don’t even try.”

 The graphics from the template can be easily edited and added to your PowerPoint presentation.
-You can use them also in other documents – eBooks, Excel sheets, also Keynote, Prezi and other tools.
+You can use them also in other documents – eBooks, Excel sheets, also Keynote, Prezi, and other tools.
 For MS Office apps a simple copy & paste of the data chart or symbols will work.
-For other tools (Canva, Prezi..) saving icons as an image and adding them as a picture will do the work too.
+For other tools (Canva, Prezi..) saving icons as an image and adding them as pictures will do the work too.

 What does the Motivation training graphics contain?

-- Several styles of Pyramide of Maslow needs hierarchy: as handwritten scribble diagram (editable) with illustrative icons for each 5 levels, as SmartArt diagram
+- Several styles of Pyramide of Maslow needs hierarchy: as handwritten scribble diagram (editable) with illustrative icons for every 5 levels, as SmartArt diagram

 - Maturity Levels Matrix: four segments, as handwritten scribble diagram